Discount retail boss accused of 'trying to pull the wool over the eyes' of tribunal

 For the price of one cup of coffee each week you can help keep paywalls away.

-A DISCOUNT RETAIL owner, who is the former boss of Iceland’s Ireland franchise, whose parent company was put into liquidation, has been accused of presenting “documentation which sought to pull the wool over the eyes” of the Workplace Relations Commission (WRC).
+A DISCOUNT RETAIL owner, who is the former boss of Iceland’s Ireland franchise which saw its parent company put into liquidation in recent weeks, has been accused of presenting “documentation which sought to pull the wool over the eyes” of the Workplace Relations Commission (WRC).

-The “highly detailed” chart was presented during a hearing where a lawyer who worked for Naeem Maniar was seeking pay restoration for money earned by a male colleague at the company from March 2020 and December 2021.
+The “highly detailed” chart was presented during a hearing where the ex-head of the legal department of Naeem Maniar’s retail group was seeking pay restoration over an alleged disparity around money earned by a male colleague at the company from March 2020 and December 2021.

-Legal representation for Maniar’s retail company, Centz Holdings Ltd, denied the claims during a case brought by the former legal secretary who has alleged a range of breaches under employment and equality legislation.
+Legal representation for Maniar’s retail company, Centz Holdings Ltd, denied the claims during a case brought by Sarah Treacy, who has alleged a range of breaches under employment and equality legislation.

+The group employs 900 people across a range of discount stores, cash and carry outlets and cafes.

 In further statutory claims, Treacy has alleged penalisation over making a discrimination complaint as well as the non-payment of wages and constructive dismissal.